Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

          * **Note:** This operation must fully load the data into memory, which can be expensive.
          *
          * @param path The path to the JSON file.
 If the file extension is omitted, it is assumed to be ".json".
-         * @param orientation The orientation of the JSON file.
-If "column", the JSON file will be structured as a list of columns.
-If
-         * "row", the JSON file will be structured as a list of rows.
-Row orientation is more human-readable, but
-         * slower and less memory-efficient.
          *
          * @example
          * pipeline example {